Our free weekly newsletter delivers curated home decor and furniture picks, expert design advice, and more. Join 4,000+ subscribers.

 The Allform Corner Sectional allows you to add new sections at any time for extra seating, giving this corner sofa extra versatility.
 You can also add pillows, an ottoman, and even a weighted blanket to your order to complete your living room seating in one purchase.

 "Allform sofa’s are great for small spaces because they’re shipped in boxes that can be easily maneuvered through tight hallways, doorways, etc. Our team is based in NYC and we know these issues all too well," says Allform co-founder and CEO, Adam Tishman.
 "They’re also great because even though our seats are 3” wider and 2” deeper than most major competitors, you aren’t restricted by certain configurations.
-You can customize your sofa to fit a smaller space - instead of a 3-seat sofa, opt for a 2-seat sofa and chaise."
+You can customize your sofa to fit a smaller space - instead of a 3-piece sectional, opt for a 2-piece sectional and chaise or a loveseat."

 The Melrose Reversible Chaise Sectional from Apt2B is custom-made in Los Angeles, California, using eco-friendly construction and a 100% solid wood frame for maximum durability.
-It features wide track arms and a low-rise silhouette for a definite designer flair.
-The cushions are made using breathable, cleanable hypoallergenic fabrics with reversible, flippable detached cushions with removable, zippered covers.
+It features wide square arms and a low-rise silhouette for a definite designer flair.
+The cushions are made using breathable, cleanable hypoallergenic fabrics, and the high-density memory foam detached cushions have removable, zippered covers.
 In addition, the frame and workmanship come with a lifetime guarantee.

 The Melrose Reversible Sectional Sofa can make any space more inviting.
 It’s designed like a traditional sectional with the option to reverse the chaise ottoman to either side.
 In addition, you can customize it with over 60 fabric color options and three different leg finishes so it'll fit in with any space.